hbomb79/hexSlide/documentation.md

 * additionalCSS ( def. false )
 * additionalClass ( def.false )
 * callback ( def.
 Object [object] )
+* text ( def.
+Object [object] )

 ### additionalCSS ( object )
-The additionalCSS object can contain 1-2 other objects, indexed using *container* or *slide*
+The additionalCSS object can contain 1-2 other objects, indexed using container, slide, nextBtn, nextTxt, prevBtn, prevTxt.
 EG: additionalCSS: { container: { "cssrule": "cssvalue" }, slide: { "cssrule": "cssvalue" } }

 Any CSS in the slide index will be applied to each individual slide.
-Any rules in the container index will be applied to the parent div.hexslide
+Any rules in the container index will be applied to the parent div.hexslide, the prevBtn and nextBtn CSS applies to the div containing the button.
+The nextTxt and prevBtn applies to the span inside.

 ### additionalClass ( object )
 This object can contain 1-2 string values, indexed using either *container* or *slide*